About Chris Watts

 Career changes and challenges

 In 1989, Chris left computer programming to make real estate his full-time occupation.
 He established a real estate investment company and began building, buying and rehabilitating single- and multifamily properties.
-At the same time, he developed a mentoring program to help individuals learn how to build and manage real estate investment portfolios.

 In 1992, Chris completed a Master of Education degree in counseling and student services at the University of North Texas.

 In 1997, Chris enrolled in Texas Wesleyan University School of Law, now Texas A&M University School of Law.
 Chris had long wanted to attend law school, but was unable to do so upon graduation in 1983 due to economic constraints.
-Completing law school allowed him to achieve an important personal goal while expanding his skill set.
+Completing law school allowed him to achieve an important personal goal while expanding his skill s

 During his second year of law school, Chris was chosen for the school’s American Bar Association (ABA) student negotiation team; his team qualified for the ABA national competition.
 After graduation in 2000, Chris continued to coach negotiation teams as a volunteer.

-Eleven years later, Chris was invited to become an adjunct professor at Texas Wesleyan University School of Law.
 Under his guidance, student negotiating teams advanced to the national competition seven times and won two national championships.

 Representing children for CASA